 Signs of Glute Dysfunction and its Corrective Rehab

 Low back pain – With anterior pelvic tilt the low back will be in a chronically shortened position and will be very tight.
 This tightness reduces the endurance of the muscles and can lead to excessive pressure through the lumbar discs.
+Tight glutes and gluteal strain can also contribute to this discomfort, necessitating targeted physical therapy.

-Hamstring strains –The hamstrings will often be the lead hip extender when the glutes aren’t activated properly.
-When running or creating strong contractions the hamstring muscle will be under much more load than it is designed for as it has to do the job of two muscles.
-This overload of force will create strains through the muscle fibres and can lead to tears.To fix this common movement fault I have broken down the rehab into three phases.
+Hamstring strains – The hamstrings will often be the lead hip extensor when the glute muscles are not activated properly.
+When running or creating strong contractions, the hamstring muscle will be under much more load than it is designed for, as it has to do the job of two muscles.
+This overload of force will create muscle strain and can lead to tears.
+This muscle imbalance is a hallmark of gluteal tendinopathy and piriformis syndrome.
+To fix this common movement fault, I have broken down the rehab into three phases.

 Phase 1